By proceeding with your booking you are deemed to have accepted the following terms and conditions for the hire of the hall. (see clause #21).

 As directed by the Village Hall, the Hirer shall make good or pay for all damage (including accidental damage) to the Premises or to the fixtures, fittings or contents and for loss of contents

-The Hirer is responsible for ensuring that any catering company or operator hired to bring equipment such as bouncy castles onto the Premises has relevant and appropriate insurance, which shall include public liability insurance.
+The Hirer is responsible for ensuring that any third party such as a catering company or operator hired to bring equipment such as bouncy castles onto the Premises has relevant and appropriate insurance, which shall include public liability insurance.

 Accidents and Dangerous Occurrences

 The Hirer must report all accidents involving injury to the public to an authorised representative of the Village Hall as soon as possible, and complete the relevant section in the Village Hall’s Accident Book.
 The hirer shall ensure the appropriate medical assistance is sought, or an ambulance is called.

 Any failure of equipment, either that belonging to the Village Hall, or brought in by the Hirer must also be reported as soon as possible.

 The Village Hall may provide storage space, including lockers, for regular users, and may charge a deposit for the use of a key to these storage spaces.
 These keys remain the property of the Village Hall, and, on request, must be returned to the Village Hall.

 The Village Hall accepts no responsibility for any stored equipment or other property brought onto or left at the premises and all liability for loss or damage is hereby excluded.
 All equipment and other property, other than that stored on the premises by agreement, must be removed at the end of each hiring or storage period.
 The Village Hall may dispose of any such items 7 days thereafter at its discretion, by sale or otherwise on such terms and conditions as it thinks fit, and charge the Hirer daily storage fees and costs incurred in storing and selling or otherwise disposing of the same.